Adamant-im/ETH-transactions-storage/README.md

 ## Ethereum Indexer's API

 To get Ethereum transactions by address, Postgrest is used.
-It provides RESTful API to Postgres index database.
+It provides RESTful API to the Postgres index database.

-After index is created, you can use requests like
+After an index is created, you can use requests like

 ```
 curl -k -X GET "http://localhost:3000/?and=(contract_to.eq.,or(txfrom.eq.0xFBb1b73C4f0BDa4f67dcA266ce6Ef42f520fBB98,txto.eq.0xFBb1b73C4f0BDa4f67dcA266ce6Ef42f520fBB98))&order=time.desc&limit=25"
 ```

-The request will show 25 last transactions for Ethereum address 0xFBb1b73C4f0BDa4f67dcA266ce6Ef42f520fBB98 (Bittrex), ordered by timestamp.
+The request will show the 25 last transactions for Ethereum address 0xFBb1b73C4f0BDa4f67dcA266ce6Ef42f520fBB98 (Bittrex), ordered by timestamp.
 For API reference, see [Postgrest](https://postgrest.org/en/stable/api.html).

 # Ethereum Indexer Setup